KhronosGroup/SPIRV-Tools/README.md

-Khronos recommends that tools that create or transform SPIR-V modules use the validator to ensure their outputs are valid, and that tools that consume SPIR-V modules optionally use the validator to protect themselves from from bad inputs.
+Khronos recommends that tools that create or transform SPIR-V modules use the validator to ensure their outputs are valid, and that tools that consume SPIR-V modules optionally use the validator to protect themselves from bad inputs.
 This is especially encouraged for debug and development scenarios.

 The validator has one-sided error: it will only return an error when it has